-3. Enter if patient has diabetes, is pregnant or any pertinent clinical info& Click Submit
+3. Enter if patient has diabetes, is pregnant or any pertinent clinical info & Click Submit organization for coordinating dental care services.
+We, however, are not liable for members we are unable to identify or if the member no longer has coverage.

+Clinical Presentation

+□ Dental caries/Dental decay □ Swelling/Abscess □ Oral Pathology □ Pain □ Other [

+Health Conditions

-Clinical Presentation Dental caries/Dental decay Swelling/Abscess Oral Pathology Pain Other Health Conditions Pregnancy Diabetes Cardiovascular Disease Other significant medical conditions K Comments about the condition ^
+☐ Pregnancy ☐ Diabetes ☐ Cardiovascular Disease ☐ Other significant medical conditions S

+Comments about the condition